KamilLenartSK/Notes-Observations/ADT/Stack.md

 - Keeping track of recursive calls can be handled by Stacks.
 - Reversing a Sequence of data ,for instance, a string reversal can be implemented using stacks.
 - Parsers use stack to validate syntax correctness. matching bracket pair etc..
-- Browser History can be thought of as a series of stackframes.
+- Browser History can be thought of as series of stackframes.

 ## Visual Representation: